Master of Music in Music Educationthe Master of Music in Music Education at Baylor University

 - A statement of intent.
 Identify your reasons for pursuing graduate work in Music Education and the benefits you anticipate deriving from the degree.
 Also include reasons for pursuing the degree at Baylor University and through the Baylor School of Music.

-+Documents submitted to the School of Music may be sent electronically during the application process or via U.S. mail.
-Teaching videos may be submitted by supplying a URL link to a YouTube posting, or sent via U.S. Mail.
++All materials for the School of Music may be submitted electronically during the application process or via U.S. mail.
 Materials sent through the mail should be submitted to:

 School of Music